DHNishi/pause/README.md

 2. I can take a break at any time.
 This break can either be my designated break duration or a 5 or a 10 minute break.
 (Done)
 3. When I am notified of my work time being up, I am given the option to either take a break, postpone the break, or skip the break.
 (Done)
 4. I can change the duration of my work focus time and my break time.
 (Done.)
 5. Change out the assets to be my own assets.
-(In-progress.)
+(Done.)
 6. Create a disruption window feature.
 If the break strikes, put up a disruption window that is alwaysOnTop.
 The disruption window has options to skip the break, take 5, or take 10.
-(In-progress.)
-7. Use the chrome.idle.* API to add an option to selectively pause/reset the timer when the system has been idle for greater than X minutes.
+(Done.)
+7. Pause the timer for definite amounts of time.
+(Done.)
+9. Clean up and refactor the code for release.
+  * Move all timer business logic code into the timer class.
+  * Rename the timer class from the legacy name Pomodimer to just PauseTimer.
+  * Change var FUNC = () => {} structures into function structures.
+  * Re-organize .ts files and annotate the function calls with docstrings.
+  * Pass TSLint on all files.
+  * Clean up the less files to be more idiomatic.
+10. Release to the Chrome app store.

 The stretch features of this app are as follows:

+0. Use the chrome.idle.* API to add an option to selectively pause/reset the timer when the system has been idle for greater than X minutes.
 1. I receive a notification on my phone/other devices when my break is up.
 2. My break durations and work durations are logged to the app.